-The recent failure of the British holiday company Thomas Cook - which owned several airlines, including Thomas Cook Airlines (MT) - highlights how an airline’s financial distress and shutdown can cause serious disruptions for travelers.
+The 2019 failure of the British holiday company Thomas Cook - which owned several airlines, including Thomas Cook Airlines (MT) - highlights how an airline’s financial distress and shutdown can cause serious disruptions for travelers.
 The scale and impacts of airline failures on travelers can vary depending on what steps the government in an airline’s home country is willing to take to assist affected travelers, but travelers can improve their chances of avoiding these challenging situations by knowing warning signs of an airline’s potential demise.

 Signs of Airline Financial Trouble

 The exact timing of an airline’s cessation of operations is very difficult to predict, but travelers can discern some obvious signs that an airline is in serious financial trouble.
 While almost all airlines experience financial losses periodically, reports of missed payments to suppliers or lessors, aircraft groundings, and airlines missing payroll are all indicators that an airline is undergoing severe financial distress that exceeds normal financial issues.
 Other signs that an airline’s future may be in jeopardy include financial problems with an airline’s parent company, the withdrawal of a major investor, or the breakdown of an attempt to sell the airline.
 It should be noted, however, that such issues do not indicate that an airline’s bankruptcy is inevitable, as some airlines have experienced these issues and recovered from their precarious financial situations.